SAP/luigi/docs/luigi-container-api.md

 ### authData

-The authData value to be passed to the web-component-based micro frontend.
+The authData value to be passed to the iframe-based micro frontend.

 Type: [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)